gvwilson/fiction/in-heck/index.md

 that Special Leaf had made.

 *We're done for!*
-Maddy thought,
+Gumption thought,
-panic rising in her throat.
+panic rising in his throat.

-But she had reckoned without Bee Six Vee.
+But he had reckoned without Bee Six Vee.
-The mulebot slammed into the attacker's side.
+The mulebot slammed into the attacker's side with a clang he was sure they must have heard all the way back in Rusty Bridge.
-As it scrabbled to regain its footing,
-Special Blazes punched forward with both hands to send a stream of fire straight into the joints of the crab tank's legs.
+As the crab tank scrabbled to regain its footing, Special Blazes punched forward with both hands to send a stream of fire straight into its joints.
-The tiger roared,
-ducking a wild swipe from one of the bot's armored claws.

 One second, two…
 Smoke and flame burst out of the rear of the crab tank.